benjaminwolkchen/jabakus/DEPLOY.md

 If your Root/V-Server runs a Windows Version, follow the obove Windows instructions.
 With domain setup, you are on your own.

+### If you make modifications that could be useful for everyone, you are welcome to open a [Pull Request](https://github.com/jabakus/jabakus/pulls)